mantidproject/mantid/docs/source/algorithms/AlignComponents-v1.rst

 ComponentList
 #############

-The *ComponentList* can be any instrument component that can be moved and rotated.
+The *ComponentList* can include any instrument component that can be moved and rotated by :ref:`algm-MoveInstrumentComponent` and :ref:`algm-RotateInstrumentComponent`.
 For example in POWGEN you can list *bank46* or *Column4* (which includes banks 42-46) or *Group3* (which all the banks in Column 3 and 4).
 In the case of a component group it is treated as one object and not individual banks.
+In some instruments you can also specify individual tubes or pixel, *e.g.*
+*bank20/tube3* and *bank20/tube3/pixel7*, although that is not the intention of the algorithm.
 You can list multiple components which will be refined in turn (*e.g.* in the *Align the Y rotation of bank26 and bank46 in POWGEN* usage example below).

 Masking
 #######